-Key Stage 4 subject content areas: Number; Algebra; Ratio, proportion and rates of change; Geometry and measures; Probability; Statistics.
+Key Stage 4 subject content areas are defined as follows: Number; Algebra; Ratio, proportion and rates of change; Geometry and measures; Probability; Statistics.

 Students are taught in sets which are reviewed at the end of Year 10.
 All students are taught the full range of content regardless of set and will have the equivalent of 3 hours of maths lessons per week.

 All students are entered for Edexcel GCSE Maths 9-1 Higher (1MA1).

 We have the latest resources that relate mathematics to real life and cater for students of all abilities.
 Where appropriate, a number of topics may be studied in more depth.
 There is a wealth of enriching resources available to teachers, particularly via our chosen online platforms.
 Our main resource is used alongside these to enable students to work at topics in a systematic way, which helps to build up their confidence.